wrube/sql-challenge/README.md

 - Snapshots of the 8 query outputs are located in `/EmployeeSQL/images/`

 ## Data Engineering
-The below diagram illustrates the conceptual idea on how to organise the employee records for Pewlett Hackard.
+The below Entity Relationship Diagram (ERD) illustrates one solution to organise the employee records for Pewlett Hackard.
+The ERD was created in pgAdmin4 and the creation file is `EmployeeSQL/ERD_employee.pgerd`.

 ![ERD employees](./EmployeeSQL/images/ERD_employee.png)